skypjack/entt/docs/entity.md

 // creates a new context variable initialized with the given values registry.set<my_type>(42, 'c');

+if(auto *var = registry.ctx<my_type>(); var) {
-// gets a context variable associated with a registry auto &var = registry.ctx<my_type>();
+    // uses the context variable associated with a registry, if any }
 ```

 The type of a context variable must be such that it's default constructible and
 can be moved.
 The `set` member function either creates a new instance of the
 context variable or overwrites an already existing one if any.
 The `ctx` member
-function requires that the context variable exist to work properly and doesn't
+function returns a pointer to the context variable if it exists, otherwise it
-create it silently under the hood.
+returns a null pointer.
+This fits well with the `if` statement with initializer.

 # Views and Groups